A Ganzstellensatz for semi-algebraic sets and a boundedness criterion for rational functions: -integrality

-We now give notation for the positive cone generated by a subset of some field. \begin{definition} Let $L$ be any field, $P\subseteq L$ some subset.
-The \emph{positive cone} of $P$ is the minimal set $Cone(P)\subseteq L$ containing $P\cup (L^{\times})^2 $ which is closed under addition and multiplication. \end{definition}
+We recall a notation for the positive cone generated by a subset of some field. \begin{definition} \cite{efr} Let $L$ be any field, $P\subseteq L$ some subset.
+The \emph{positive cone} of $P$ in $L$ is the minimal set $Cone(P)\subseteq L$ containing $P\cup (L)^2 $ which is closed under addition and multiplication. \end{definition}

-Clearly if $(L,\le)$ is an ordered field and $P$ is contained in the set $L^{\ge 0}$ of non-negative elements then $Cone(P)\subseteq L^{\ge 0}$.
+Clearly if $\langle L,\le \rangle$ is an ordered field and $P$ is contained in the set $L^{\ge 0}$ of non-negative elements then $Cone(P)\subseteq L^{\ge 0}$.
 Note that $L$ is formally real exactly when $-1\notin Cone(\emptyset)$, and that usually the term `cone' is used only when $-1$ is not in $Cone(P)$.